satyakonmsft/skype-docs/Skype/UCWA/contactPhoto_ref.md

+---
+title: contactPhoto
+description: The photo of a contact ms.date: 04/11/2022
+---
 # contactPhoto

  _**Applies to:** Skype for Business 2015_

 The photo of a contact.

 ## Web Link
 <a name = "sectionSection0"> </a>

 For more on web links, see [Web links](WebLinks.md).

 |**Name**|**Description**|
 |:-----|:-----|